Skip to content

 Leonidas Koutoulas, The Rub, 2019

-Out of architecture is born a self-perpetuating crisis; a character anxious to preserve himself, whilst just as anxious to move forward with decisive action.
-But of what value is Hamlet to either the Archive or the School?
-My speculation is that through a series of curated operations, the same productive crisis can be embedded into the architectural systems of an institution, provoking regular doses of critical introspection.
+Architecture gives rise to a self-perpetuating crisis: a character torn between the desire to preserve himself and the need to advance with decisive action.
+But what is Hamlet’s value to either the Archive or the School?
+I speculate that by integrating a series of curated operations, the same productive crisis can be embedded within the architectural systems of an institution.
+This approach could stimulate ongoing critical introspection and reflection.

 Castle Kronborg: Calamitous Grounds.

-The site, suitably, forms part of a larger discursive conversation within the university, but also remains as an artefact of the city.
-At the urban scale the site is a remnant of a series of manoeuvres dating back to 1883 during the realignment of St Kilda Road and the reconstruction to Prince’s Bridge, reaffirming the prized Swanston axis.
-Following ARM’s anti-monument proposal, and NH’s subsequent master plan, Godsell’s design hub was forced to defer to the axis, leaving a courtyard ravine between itself and the archive.
-ARM then broke that rule, conceptually capping the axis.
+The site, fittingly, is both a component of the university’s broader discursive conversation and an artefact of the city.
+At the urban scale, it represents a remnant of historical changes dating back to 1883, including the realignment of St Kilda Road and the reconstruction of Prince’s Bridge, which reinforced the significant Swanston axis.
+Following ARM’s anti-monument proposal and NH’s subsequent master plan, Godsell’s design hub was compelled to align with the axis, creating a courtyard ravine between it and the archive.
+ARM later challenged this rule by conceptually capping the axis.

 Leonidas Koutoulas, The Rub, 2019